 You can see in the picture above that both designs are shown together.
 At this point, I clicked on the board outline to select one of the designs which turned green in color.
 You can see the overlapping and part of the board outline of the second design protruding on the right side.
 Now you need to separate the two for better viewing.

 I had already selected the larger board as shown by its green color in the above picture.
 Once activated like this you can now grab it with the mouse and move it to one side so that you can see both designs.
 You can see in the lower left corner of the activated board some colored arrows and arcs.
 By grabbing and dragging these “Workspace Gizmos” you can control the orientation of the selected board.

 I manipulated both boards so that they were angled into each other.
 They are also positioned so that their connectors are facing each other.
 You can see the final position of the boards in the picture below.

-Altium is one of the best PCB design software tools that you can use today because of abilities like what I have just described.
-With multi-board assembly as part of your standard design toolset, Altium will help you to save time and money by reducing the number of PCB prototypes that you have to build.
-For system design and other design challenges, Altium is the tool that you need.
+Altium Designer is one of the best PCB design software tools that you can use today because of abilities like what I have just described.
+With multi-board assembly as part of your standard design toolset, Altium Designer will help you to save time and money by reducing the number of PCB prototypes that you have to build.
+For system design and other design challenges, Altium Designer is the tool that you need.

 Would you like to find out more about how Altium Designer can help save you time and money with its multi-board system design capabilities?
 Talk to an expert at Altium Designer.